ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-import.md

 components, rather than subclassing them directly.

-Note that the `TextSupport` and `TargetActionSupport` mixins have also been deprecated and will be removed from Ember 4.0.0.
-These were always considered private APIs and are not available in the legacy addon.
+Note that the `TextSupport` and `TargetActionSupport` mixins have also been deprecated.
+These mixins were used to share code among the built-in components.
+This was always considered a private implementation detail and the mixins were documented as private APIs.
+These private mixins are not available from the legacy addon and will be removed after Ember 4.0.0.

 See [RFC #671](https://emberjs.github.io/rfcs/0671-modernize-built-in-components-1.html)
 and [RFC #707](https://emberjs.github.io/rfcs/0707-modernize-built-in-components-2.html)